 Plumbing and process piping are both systems that transport fluids from one place to another, but they serve different purposes and have different design requirements.

-Plumbing systems are typically used to transport potable water, waste water, and gas within buildings.
+Plumbing systems are typically used to transport potable water, wastewater, and gas within buildings.
 Plumbing systems are designed to meet specific codes and regulations to ensure the safety of occupants and the environment.
 The materials used in plumbing systems are generally selected for their resistance to corrosion and chemical attack, as well as their ability to maintain the quality of the water being transported.

 Process piping, on the other hand, is typically used to transport a wide range of fluids and gases in industrial settings, such as chemical plants, oil refineries, and power plants.
 Process piping systems are designed to handle a variety of pressures, temperatures, and corrosive substances, and must often meet strict industry-specific regulations.
 Materials used in process piping systems are selected based on their ability to withstand the specific conditions of the process being transported.

-Pipe repair clamp are devices used to repair leaks in pipes.
+Pipe repair clamps are devices used to repair leaks in pipes.
 They consist of a metal band with a rubber or metal gasket that is placed around the damaged area of the pipe and tightened using bolts or screws.
 This creates a tight seal that prevents the leak from continuing.

 HDPE pipe fittings are fittings designed specifically for use with high-density polyethylene (HDPE) pipes.
 HDPE pipes are commonly used in water supply and drainage systems, and HDPE pipe fittings are used to connect, join, or adapt the pipes to different configurations.
 HDPE pipe fittings can be made from a variety of materials, including PVC, PP, and PVDF.

 PVDF pipe is a type of plastic pipe made from polyvinylidene fluoride (PVDF).
 PVDF is a high-performance thermoplastic that is known for its resistance to high temperatures, chemicals, and UV radiation.
 PVDF pipes are commonly used in industrial applications, such as chemical processing and semiconductor manufacturing, due to their superior resistance to corrosion and high durability.
-PVDF pipe are often joined using welding techniques, such as butt welding and electrofusion welding.
+PVDF pipes are often joined using welding techniques, such as butt welding and electrofusion welding.

-Few frequently asked questions that people generally ask:
+A few frequently asked questions that people generally ask:

 Q. Is pipework a plumbing?